SkylineCommunications/Low-Code-App-Editor/README.md

 From version 1.0.0.9 onwards, the used images are included in the package as well.

+From version 1.0.0.12 onwards, the used themes can be included as well.
 #### Overview of included items
  - Custom operators
  - Configured action scripts
  - Dependencies of the used scripts
  - DOM modules
  - Images
+ - Themes

 > [!NOTE]
 > When exporting an app from one DMA to another, make sure the versions match (for example the GQI versions).